Professional Blackjack Players

 Ken Uston

 Ken Uston was the Vice President of the Pacific Stock Exchange and President and CEO of Pacific Clearing Corporation before he met Al Francesco and became intrigued by blackjack team strategy and card counting.
-He was quick to master the techniques and became a Big Player, rising to fame as a flamboyant professional player and team organizer in the 70s and 80s.
-He wrote a number of books on blackjack, computers, and video games, took casinos that banned him to court, and was a master of camouflage and disguise.
+He was soon cast in the part of a Big Player, rising to fame as a flamboyant professional player and team organizer in the 70s and 80s.
+He wrote a number of books on blackjack, computers, and video games.
+He also took casinos that banned him to court.
 Read more about Ken Uston.

 Stanford Wong